yxlin/ggdmc/README.md

 other methods for that purpose, if you do not want to install clang4-r.
 The clang4-r is the most straightforward we found so far.
 However we have not looked into the source code of clang4-r.
-Use it at your own risk.
+Use it at your own risk.~~

+OpenMP is disable after version 0.2.5.6.

-## How to install many supporting packages
+## How to install several supporting packages
-One method to install many supporting R packages is to use a command line script.
+One method to install several supporting R packages is to use a command line script.
 This works in Unix-like OS.
 A simple guide is below.

 > sudo apt-get install r-cran-littler